-There’s nothing like a scoop (or two) of homemade ice cream on a hot summer day.
+Whether it's a scoop, cone or split, there is nothing better than ice cream on a hot summer day.
 As the temperatures rise, cool off with a visit to one of Greater Wilmington and the Brandywine Valley’s locally owned ice cream parlors.
 It’s just what your sweet tooth ordered!

-Woodside Farm Creamery – Family-owned since 1796, this Hockessin dairy farm is an ice cream lover’s dream.
+Family-owned since 1796, this Hockessin dairy farm is an ice cream lover’s dream.
 Thanks to a herd of Jersey cows, the ice cream is made on-site using milk straight from the farm.
 And there is no shortage of flavors.
 Inventive scoops like Motor Oil (yes, you read that correctly) and Bacon along with more traditional flavors like Chocolate, Peach and Cake Batter draw crowds of eager adults and children alike.
 And this ice cream has its own celebrity following.
 A few years ago, movie stars Ryan Reynolds and Blake Lively made an impromptu stop at Woodside for some scoops.
-Woodside Farm Creamery, a 2019 Best of Delaware award winner, is currently offering drive-through service only due to COVID-19 safety precautions.

-UDairy Creamery – Picture yourself telling Mom and Dad you’re going to school to major in ice cream.
+Picture yourself telling Mom and Dad you’re going to school to major in ice cream.
 That’s just the conversation some enterprising agriculture students likely had with their parents when University of Delaware opened its flagship ice cream store.
 Talk about a sweet job.
 The creamery offers a rotating roster of traditional and one-of-a-kind flavors.
 Delaware First is one of our go-to flavors.
 It’s blueberry ice cream infused with fresh blueberries and granola.
 Or try the All Nighter, the winner of the Blue Hen flavor contest.
 It’s coffee ice cream with cookie dough, chocolate sandwich cookies and a fudge swirl.
-Due to COVID-19 safety precautions, UDairy Creamery is accepting online orders only.
-Orders can be shipped or are available for same-day pick up at creamery on College Avenue in Newark.

-Sweet Lucy’s – This gem on Wilmington’s Concord Pike is not just about ice cream.
+This gem on Wilmington’s Concord Pike is not just about ice cream.
 They make delicious ice cream cakes from scratch, and there are jars and jars of bulk candy everywhere you look.
 It’s a dream come true for the young and the young at heart.
-The ice cream is supplied by another local favorite, Woodside Farm Creamery of Hockessin.